owenjs/formable/apps/docs/docs/form-elements/native-elements/input.md

 <FormElement.Input />
 ```

-The `<FormElement.Input />` component includes all the native props the regular `<input />` element has, while automatically registering the element to the `useForm` hook
+The `<FormElement.Input />` component includes all the native props the regular `<input />` element has, while automatically registering the element to the `useForm` hook.

-Ensure the element is wrapped in the [FormElement](/docs/form-elements/) component so that is it register to your `useForm` hook correctly.
+Ensure the element is wrapped in the [FormElement](/form-elements/) component so that is it registered to your `useForm` hook correctly.

 ## Input Types